 A One Lapper recently shared his financial reservations around getting married.
-Last week we considered the foundation he needs to protect the assets he already has, including his ability to earn an income.
+In a later post we consider the foundation he needs to protect the assets he already has, including his ability to earn an income.

 Is debt good or bad?